pygame/pygame/docs/reST/ref/surfarray.rst

    | :sl:`Copy pixels into a 2d array`
    | :sg:`array2d(Surface) -> array`

-   Copy the pixels from a Surface into a 2D array.
+   Copy the :meth:`mapped <pygame.Surface.map_rgb>` (raw) pixels from a Surface into a 2D array.
    The bit depth of the surface will control the size of the integer values, and will work for any type of pixel format.

    This function will temporarily lock the Surface as pixels are copied (see the :meth:`pygame.Surface.lock` - lock the Surface memory for pixel